German militarism: Brandenburg–Prussia as a military monarchy

-Standardisation and social disciplination in the 18th century
+Standardisation and social discipline in the 18th century

 Within the early modern societal development at the beginning of the 18th century brought about societal impulses, which, guided by the state, caused the formation of new institutions and led to a more differentiated society as a whole.
 Most importantly, the army became the most important and most powerful instrument of the developing princely state, which could increasingly intervene within society.

 The uniformisation of society, introduction of military lines with marching of larger masses, disciplinary edicts, command structures and hierarchies became important competencies and characteristics of society as a whole, which made the creation of more complex structures from the top to bottom possible.

 Militarism went in line with bureaucraticism, fiscalism and etatism as important forces in the process of differentiation.
 In this period, it served as a socially progressive force, reduced the application of violence within the population and led to an orderly and goal-oriented cooperation of many individuals with very different personal interests with a prioritised goal, without any consideration for the individual.